Paris Square Cambronne Gardens

 Yet also within the square you can admire the Italian poplars and plane trees or relax in the shade of the chestnut trees on one of the park benches, where you will often find people reading.

-Visiting Square Cambronne in Paris
+Visiting the Paris Square Cambronne Gardens

-You will find the Square Cambronne open from 8am on weekends and holidays, although it is 9.30am during the weekdays, with closing times varying depending upon the time of year, from as early as 5pm in winter, yet later in the summer months.
+You will find the Paris Square Cambronne gardens are open from 8am on weekends and holidays, although it is 9.30am during the weekdays, with closing times varying depending upon the time of year, from as early as 5pm in winter, yet later in the summer months.
 And the entrance to the square is on the corner of the Boulevard de Grenelle and the Avenue de Lowendal.

-Plus you may be pleased to know that the majority of the area is accessible to the disabled and there is a fresh water point for filling up your water bottles.
+Plus you may be pleased to know that the majority of the area is accessible to the disabled and there is a fresh drinking water point for filling up your water bottles.